 Poverello House thrived until the building burned down.
 Mike and his volunteers went back to the streets and alleys.
 Soon they had another building, but they were evicted, and once again took to the streets.
 Finally, through the generous contribution of a donor, Poverello House opened in its current site at 412 "F" Street.

 From this location, the organization has grown tremendously.
 In 1992, a major expansion and renovation was completed, more than doubling the size of the building and broadening services.
-Poverello House now serves three meals a day, 365 days a year, to anyone in need; offers free medical and dental care through the Holy Cross Clinic; provides showers and laundry services to the homeless; serves as a day shelter and safe haven for people on the streets, houses a 28-bed residential alcohol and drug rehabilitation program, and a five-bed transitional home; distributes free clothing; provides recreation, mail service, transportation, and, in 2004, opened the Village of Hope, a temporary overnight shelter for homeless people who want an alternative to the streets.
+Poverello House now serves three meals a day, 365 days a year, to anyone in need; offers free medical and dental care through the Holy Cross Clinic; provides showers and laundry services to those in need; serves as a day shelter and safe haven for people on the streets, houses a 28-bed residential alcohol and drug rehabilitation program, and a five-bed transitional home; distributes free clothing; provides recreation, mail service, transportation, and, in 2004, opened the Village of Hope, a temporary overnight shelter for homeless people who want an alternative to the streets.
+In 2007 Poverello House collaborated with City of Fresno establishing a second Villaged called the Community of Hope.